Career Exploration Scholarship

 Call for applications is open!
 Please send your application (at least 6 weeks before the planned start of the scholarship) in English in one pdf file to Beatrice Breuer or Sabine Baumgartner at email@example.com.
 If you have any questions or need help with the application procedure, please do not hesitate to contact us at firstname.lastname@example.org.

-ATSAF's new "Junior Scientists Tandems (JST)" program gives students at MSc level the opportunity to get hands-on experience in research for development in collaborative projects between CGIAR++ centers and German research institutions.
+The "Junior Scientists Tandems (JST)" program gives junior scientists with a BSc degree or higher the opportunity to get hands-on experience in research for development in collaborative projects between CGIAR centers and German research institutions.

-JST supports MSc students enrolled at German universities for a 6 months internship at a CGIAR++ center.
-At the same time, it supports MSc students from partner countries (as per OECD DAC list) for a 6 months internship at a German research institution.
-Both must be working – either parallel or sequentially - within the framework of the same collaborative research project between the CGIAR++ center and the German institute.
-Both will have the opportunity to collect data in the scope of their master’s thesis research.
-The respective MSc students constitute a junior scientist tandem.
+JST supports junior scientists affiliated to a German universities for a 6 months internship at a CGIAR center.
+At the same time, it supports junior scientists from partner countries (as per OECD DAC list) for a 6 months internship at a German research institution.

 The aim of the JST is to inspire young people for development-oriented agricultural research, to qualify them in this field in an internationally competitive manner and rejuvenate and expand the corresponding professional networks.